Terryyyds/blog/src/pages/posts/Curriculum Vitae.md

 ## INTERESTS
 Amateur iOS Mac Programming Interest Development;

-Interested in the latest developments in cyber security, hacking and defence.
+Interested in the latest developments in cyber security, hacking and defence;

+likes to play badminton and study handheld game consoles like Steam Deck.